tjcsl/ion/SETUP.md

     h=PasswordHasher(time_cost=time_cost, memory_cost=memory_cost, parallelism=parallelism, type=low_level.Type.ID)
     print(h.hash(password))

 # General Post-Setup

+## Auto-generated development data

+The setup process will automatically generate data for you to use in Ion development.
+This data includes:

+- Users (students, teachers, admins, counselors)
+- Eighth period blocks
+- Eighth period activities (all types)
+- Events (sports))

 ## Setting up Users

-For quick creation of users, use the `create_users.py` script.
-To create an admin user, move `scripts/create_users.py` to the root Ion directory, then run:
+A large number of users for use in development is automatically generated for you.
+You may use the auto-generated users `admin`, `student`, and `teacher` for quick access to each of those types of accounts.
+To create other users, use the `create-users.py` script.
+To create an admin user, `cd` into the root Ion directory, then run:

-     $ ./create_users.py --admin <USERNAME>
+    $ ./create-users.py --admin`<USERNAME>`

-Run `./create_users.py --help` for help on using the script or for information on creating other types of users.
+Run `./create-users.py --help` for help on using the script or for information on creating other types of users.

 ### Setting up Users using Python Shell